danasmera/aws_ansible/README.md

 Shell wrapper to provision EC2 instance
 -----------------------------

 By default, the provision script will launch a tier 2 Ubuntu micro instance.
+Script will add hostname 'server1' to /etc/hosts on provisioning server.

   $ sudo ./provision-ec2.sh -h